muhamedsahin/movie_website/README.md

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact with me you can reach me at [İnstagram](https://www.instagram.com/fatih16hack/).

 ### License

-This project is **free to use** and does not contains any license.
+This project editet from Overclock studio thats why the other persons can not be use this codes but the orginal project page the project codes free
+You can found the orginal project and free code from this link [Orginal_Project](https://github.com/codewithsadee/filmlane)